Tempo logotype

 Cloud and Data Center deployments use different data stores but the same architectural pattern.
 Tempo extends Jira's data model – it doesn't duplicate or replace it.
 SAP EPPM, by contrast, holds portfolio and project data inside the SAP system landscape, with cost flowing through cost centers and the general ledger.

 For integrations, Tempo is Atlassian-native – Jira, Confluence, and Atlassian Analytics.
-BI reach comes from Tempo's separate Marketplace connector apps – Power BI Connector for Jira, Tableau Connector for Jira, BigQuery Connector for Jira, and Looker Connector for Jira – licensed alongside the core suite.
+BI reach comes from Tempo's BI Connector modules – Power BI Connector for Jira, Tableau Connector for Jira, BigQuery Connector for Jira, Looker Connector for Jira, and SAP Analytics Cloud Connector for Jira – available as separate modules of the Tempo SPM suite.
 The Power BI Connector ecosystem extends beyond Jira to ServiceNow and monday.com, so portfolio data can land in a single BI model even when delivery work spans systems.

 SAP EPPM's integration depth is in the SAP ecosystem – ERP, HR, and procurement modules.
-For Jira-standardized organizations, Tempo adds no new infrastructure.
-For SAP-standardized organizations, SAP EPPM's ecosystem alignment is a real advantage.
+Jira-first organizations get Tempo without new infrastructure; SAP shops get EPPM's ecosystem alignment without connector overhead.

 Top SAP EPPM strengths